ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Notice the last parameter, ``provider``, uses the variable ``nios_provider`` defined in the ``groupvars`` directory.
 You can find complete details on the ``nios_network`` module at `nios_network <http://docs.ansible.com/ansible/latest/modules/nios_network_module.html>`_.

+You can find other sample playbooks at  `Infoblox playbooks  <https://github.com/network-automation/infoblox_ansible/tree/master/module_playbooks>`_.

 NIOS lookup plugin
 ==================